 Strange Case of Dr. Jekyll and Mr. Hyde Theme of Violence

-This novel details two crimes of violence against innocent and helpless citizens: first, a little girl, and second, an elderly man.
-The violence in the novel centers on Mr. Hyde, and raises the question as to whether or not violence is an inherent part of man’s nature.
+Strange Case of Dr. Jekyll and Mr. Hyde details two crimes of violence against innocent and helpless citizens: first, a little girl, and second, an elderly man.
+The violence in the novel centers on Mr. Hyde, and raises the question of whether or not violence is an inherent part of man’s nature.

 Questions About Violence

-- What does reading Dr. Jekyll’s account of Mr. Hyde’s two crimes add to what we already knew?
+- What does reading Dr. Jekyll’s account of Mr. Hyde’s two crimes add to what we already know?